 A Stamford native, Matt is immersed in the local community.
-He serves on the Board of Directors for the Boys & Girls Club of Stamford.
-He is a member of the Springdale post of the Veterans of Foreign Wars (Post 9617), where he serves as Judge Advocate.
-He is the Vice President of the Greater Stamford Young Democrats.
-He also serves on the Board of Directors for the Barth Syndrome Foundation and as a member of the Defense Council of the Truman National Security Project.
+He serves on the Board of Directors for the Boys & Girls Club of Stamford and is a member of the Springdale post of the Veterans of Foreign Wars (Post 9617).
+Matt is also member of the Defense Council of the Truman National Security Project.

-Before attending law school, Matt served as an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
+Before attending law school, Matt was an Infantry Officer in the U.S. Marine Corps Reserve, commanding a rifle platoon in Charlie Company, First Battalion, Twenty-Fifth Marines.
 He served roughly two and a half years on active duty and deployed to Marjah, Afghanistan as part of Operation Enduring Freedom.

 Matt is a trial attorney at the law firm of Koskoff, Koskoff & Bieder, P.C.
 He specializes in representing those who have been injured by negligence, misconduct, and deprivations of their civil rights.
 He has also served as a supervisor at the Peter Gruber Rule of Law Clinic at Yale Law School, which fought the Trump Administration’s excesses against the most vulnerable Americans, the environment, and the rule of law.